Every question, in plain English.

 No. You play through your RankTrade wallet.
 There's no broker hand-off, no margin agreement, no KYC paperwork just to test your edge.

-Three reasons most players come for:
+Three reasons most traders come for:

-• Capped downside.
+- Capped downside.
 Your worst day is the entry fee.
 A blown account doesn't reach your bank.

 Wallet & funds